dlt-hub/dlt/docs/website/docs/general-usage/credentials/custom_sources.md

 ---
-title: Using configs and secrets in code
+title: Secrets with custom sources
-description: How to use configuration and secrets values in code.
+description: How to use secrets inside sources and destinations.
 keywords: [credentials, secrets.toml, secrets, config, configuration, environment variables, provider]
 ---